sarefo/sarefo.github.io/DuoNat/documentation/DuoNat Codebase Overview.md

 ++ `swipeHandler.js`: Swiping on the main screen
 ++ `uiInteractions.js`: Main screen button functionality
 + `dragAndDrop.js`: Implements drag-and-drop functionality.
-+ `dialogManager.js`: Manages dialog boxes in the application.
++ `dialogManager.js`: Manages dialogs in the application.

+### Component-Specific Modules

++ `collectionManager.js` : Handles the collection manager dialog and its components.
++ `enterSet.js`: Code for the 'Enter new set' dialog.
++ `infoDialog.js` : Handles the info dialog and its components.
++ `tagSelector.js`: Manages the tag cloud feature.
++ `rangeSelector.js`: Handles geographical range selection.
++ `phylogenySelector.js` : Handles the phylogeny selection dialog.
++ `reporting.js`: Code for the reporting dialog.

 ### Data Management and API